 Kevin E. Bove, MD

-Dr. Bove's current research focus is on pathogenesis of biliary atresia and other cholestatic disorders of infancy.
-He has long term research interests in the early stages of childhood neoplasia and childhood diseases of skeletal muscle and heart.
+Kevin E. Bove, MD, is currently focused on pathogenesis of biliary atresia and other cholestatic disorders of infancy, with long term research interests in the early stages of childhood neoplasia and childhood diseases of skeletal muscle and heart.

 Margaret H. Collins, MD

-is a pediatric pathologist specializing in pediatric gastrointestinal pathology, especially eosinophilic gastrointestinal diseases.
+Margaret H. Collins, MD, is a pediatric pathologist specializing in pediatric gastrointestinal pathology, especially eosinophilic gastrointestinal diseases.
 She has provided biopsy analyses, including primary study endpoints, for several clinical trials testing novel therapies to treat eosinophilic esophagitis in children.
 She also performs clinical research in other disorders of bowel immunity, and bowel motility disorders.

 Anita Gupta, MD